-ELIZABETH WEINFIELD is a viol player, musicologist, and the artistic director of Sonnambula.
-As an independent performance curator, she uses her deep understanding of the technique and history of old music to deconstruct and reimagine its artistic possibilities in the present.
-Recipient of the Oxford University Press OBO award in music and shortlisted for the 2016-2018 Princeton University Arts Fellowship, she designs SpectrumHP, a historical performance solo series at NYC’s contemporary music space, Spectrum, concerts of which often include new commissions for old instruments.
-Current projects include the first complete recording of Leonora Duarte (1610–1678), a Portuguese converso living in Antwerp, a collaboration with NYTimes photography critic Teju Cole; premières of 18th-century works from Cuba at The Hispanic Society of America in New York; the launch of ModernMedieval, a new duo with Anonymous 4's Jacqueline Horner-Kwiatek; and the commission of a dozen new works for viol consort by Princeton University graduate student composers within the next season.
-Notable collaborations include Anonymous 4, Bacheler Consort, Lionhart, New Vintage Baroque, The New York Consort of Viols, Parthenia, performance art organization PERFORMA, Trio Coprario, The Sebastians, choreographer Christopher Williams, and director R.B.
+ELIZABETH WEINFIELD is a viol player, the artistic director of Sonnambula, and a musicologist who teaches in the music history department at The Juilliard School.
+As an independent performance curator, she uses her deep understanding of the technique and history of old music to deconstruct and reimagine its artistic possibilities in the present, including the recent site-specific series at The Met Cloisters, reviewed by Alex Ross in the New Yorker as "remarkable."
+As the guest curator of the Hispanic Society of America’s 2017–2018 concert season, “Hispanic Women Composers,” she designed concerts of work by unknown female composers with ties to the Spanish diaspora including many New York premieres.
+Recipient of the Oxford University Press OBO award in music, she also designs SpectrumHP, a historical performance solo series at NYC’s contemporary music space, Spectrum, concerts of which often include new commissions for old instruments.
+Current and recent projects with Sonnambula include the first complete recording of Leonora Duarte (1610–1678), a Portuguese converso living in Antwerp, a collaboration with the New York Times photography critic Teju Cole; premières of 18th-century works from Cuba at The Hispanic Society of America in New York; and the commission and recording of new works for viol consort by Princeton University composers.
+Notable collaborations include Anonymous 4, Bacheler Consort, Brothers Balliett, Davóne Tines, Lionhart, ModernMedieval, New York Consort of Viols, Parthenia, PERFORMA, Trio Coprario, The Sebastians, choreographer Christopher Williams, and director R.B.
 Schlather.
-She has appeared as viola da gamba soloist with the Yale Schola Cantorum under Masaaki Suzuki and the American Baroque Orchestra.
-Elizabeth holds a Master’s degree in music from Oxford University where she studied baroque viola with Judy Tarling and members of the Orchestra of the Age of Enlightenment and viols with the British viol consort Phantasm; she is currently a PhD candidate in historical musicology at the Graduate Center of the City University of New York, where she is writing on 17th-century viol music, patronage, and iconography.
-Other interdisciplinary endeavors include the design of a baroque plucked strings exhibition at the Yale University Collection of Musical Instruments, articles on musical instruments for The Metropolitan Museum of Art’s Heilbrunn Timeline of Art History, and a new column on historical performance in The Huffington Post.
-She has taught music at The City College of New York, Stern College/Yeshiva University and Fordham University, and art history at Oxbridge’s L’Académie de Paris and Barnard summer prep.
-Recent recording credits include Gregory Spears’s Requiem (New Amsterdam Records).
+Weinfield has appeared as viola da gamba soloist with the American Baroque Orchestra and the Yale Schola Cantorum under Masaaki Suzuki.
+Weinfield holds a PhD in historical musicology from the Graduate Center of the City University of New York (2019), where she wrote a dissertation on Leonora Duarte, the first of its kind.
+A dedicated educator, she joined the faculty of music history at Juilliard in 2019 and previously taught music at The City College of New York, Yeshiva University, and Fordham University, and art history at Oxbridge Academic Programs (Paris/Barnard).She holds a Master’s degree in music from Oxford University where she studied baroque viola with Judy Tarling and members of the Orchestra of the Age of Enlightenment and viols with the British viol consort Phantasm.
+Weinfield was the digital project leader for the redesign of the Musical Instruments galleries at The Metropolitan Museum of Art, which recently reopened in March 2018; she has curated a baroque plucked strings exhibition for the Yale University Collection of Musical Instruments and was the managing editor of The Met's digital project, The Heilbrunn Timeline of Art History.
+As a writer and critic, she has published on old instruments and historical performance in The Galpin Society Journal, The Heilbrunn Timeline of Art History, The Huffington Post, Fortnight Journal, and others.
+She lives in New York with her husband, Sonnambula violinist Jude Ziliak, and their young son.